aadarsh-af/sentiment-analysis-prod-api/README.md

 # Sentiment Analysis

 This project utilizes Python FastAPI and transformers to return sentiment to the input sentence provided by a user.
 I have used docker to deploy this API.
-The docker container uses python-3.11-slim versio of Python.
+The docker container uses python-3.11-slim version of Python.
 The API will deploy `distilbert/distilbert-base-uncased-finetuned-sst-2-english` model from HuggingFace.
 This model is used to reduce latency in the application with great accuracy of results.
 This API is secured with

 ## Ubuntu Installation Steps